C9198-Mete/MY-AWS-09-21/aws/hands-on/11_18_2021-VPC-3/README.md

 ## STEP 1 : Prep---> Launching Instances

 - Launch two Instances.
-First instance will be in "clarus-az1a-private-subnet" of "clarus-vpc-a",and the other one will be in your "Default VPC".
+First instance will be in "clarus-az1a-private-subnet" of "clarus-vpc-a",and the other one will be in your "Default VPC"

 - In addition, since the private EC2 needs internet connectivity to set user data, we also need NAT Gateway.